 - Some classical guitars still use Cedar.
-Cedar is able to withstand nylon string tension but not can’t withstand tension of steel strings.
+Cedar is able to withstand nylon string tension but not can’t withstand the tension of steel strings.

-- Full round necks, also referred to as chubby necks by some, are stronger, due to more hardwood in them.
+- Full round necks also referred to as chubby necks by some, are stronger, due to more hardwood in them.

-- Most of the modern guitars have metal truss rods, reducing the reliance on wood for strength, as in full round necks.
+- Most modern guitars have metal truss rods, reducing the reliance on wood for strength, as in full round necks.
 So slender or less rounded necks have become a norm.
 Slender necks allow fast movement along the length up and down.

-Relief in a Guitar Neck.
+Relief In A Guitar Neck.

-Requirement of actual relief on any guitar also depends on playing style and scale length.
+The requirement of actual relief on any guitar also depends on playing style and scale length.

 - Players with moderate touch require less relief, while heavier touch requires more relief.

-Advent of Truss Rods
+Advent Of Truss Rods

-Around 1920s, as the strings changed from gut to steel and nylon, neck came under tremendous pressure and started warping.
+Around the 1920s, as the strings changed from gut to steel and nylon, the neck came under tremendous pressure and started warping.
 Initially, luthiers gave up Cedar for stronger woods to overcome the warping with marginal success.

-Guitars introduced with thinner neck contour particularly required truss rods to compensate for lack of wood to give adequate strength.
+Guitars introduced with thinner neck contour particularly required truss rods to compensate for the lack of wood to give adequate strength.

-Some Twelve string guitars even have two truss rods.
+Some Twelve-string guitars even have two truss rods.
 In these guitars, tension is much stronger on the bass string side, justifying the use of two side-by-side truss rods.

-Relief by Truss Rods
+Relief By Truss Rods

-Main purpose of truss rods is to prevent warping, as against the common misconception that these rods can make the neck straight.
+The main purpose of truss rods is to prevent warping, as against the common misconception that these rods can make the neck straight.
 They basically regulate relief.